raulghiurau/junia/_posts/2020-04-13-selecting-a-good-marketer.md

 date: 2020-01-19 19:41 -0400
 permalink: selecting-a-good-marketer
 author: Raul
-tags: consulting, marketing
+tags: results tracking strategy
-category: blog
+categories: good, field
-image: /img/portfolio/4.jpg
+image: /img/assets/product.jpg
 excerpt: The 5 things you need to look for when looking to consult with a marketing group.
 duration: 4
 ---